YBHwang/clova-developer-guide/en-KR/CIC/References/CIC_API.md

 * [Interface](#CICInterface)

 ### Directives {#Directive}
-Directives are used when CIC returns responses to events from clients or when CIC sends information to clients under certain conditions.
+Directive messages are used when CIC returns responses to event messages from clients or when CIC sends information to clients under certain conditions.
 Directives are usually sent containing instructions for client to perform as a result of a user request.
 The client must handle the job or provide the results according to the intention contained in the directive.

 <div class="danger">
   <p><strong>Caution!</strong></p>
   <p>The client must ignore any unsupported or unknown directives if they are received.
-Because the client can receive many directives from CIC at once as a multipart message, it is particularly important that the client only ignores the unsupported or unknown directives upon receipt.</p>
+Because the client can receive many directives from CIC at once as a multipart message, it is particularly important that the client only ignores the unsupported or unknown directives among the received directives.</p>
 </div>

 #### Message structure